Myanmar Junta Generals Retire to Take Top Roles in Proxy Party

 “The military and party are not strangers to each other.
 They have just arrived but they will quickly grow accustomed to the party.
 There is no problem,” he said.

-CEC member Thaung Aye was elected as party general, another key position, said Maung Myint.
+CEC member U Thaung Aye was elected as party general, another key position, said U Maung Myint.

 He took a lead role in alleging voter fraud and sent supposed proof of voter-list errors to the military.
 He served in the Lower House from 2010 to 2020 after retiring as a lieutenant general.